 In 2012, by means of Law 9/2012 and Royal Decree 1559/2012, SAREB was created by the Spanish Government to restore the banking sector to health.
+Law 9/2012 was replaced by Royal Decree Law 1/2022, of 18 January, which contemplates the possibility of SAREB being controlled by FROB (Fondo de Reestructuración Ordenada Bancaria - the Spanish bad bank), who currently owns more than 50% of SAREB's share capital.
 The creation of SAREB was a condition set by the European Union in exchange for the provision of aid of up to EUR 100 billion to the Spanish banking restructuring process.